 A: Touch up with Restylane can certainly be done at 2 week follow up for your lips

 Touching up with Restylane in the lips should be no problem at the 2 week mark.
 I usually like to wait that amount of time because if there is any swelling or bruising, it is gone by then.
 If you have remaining Restylane from your previous procedure, its up to the doctor whether there is an injection fee or if it is complimentary.
 I use blunt cannulas for the lips..less swelling, less bruising.

 A: I would recommend filling your eye hallows (tear troughs) with Restylane

-By the looks of your picture, it appears to me that you would greatly benefit from tear trough and upper cheek filling with Restylane.
+By the looks of your picture, it appears to me that you would greatly benefit from tear trough and upper cheek filling with Restylane lift.
 I would use blunt cannulas in this area to avoid bruising and vascular risks.
 It should give you about 9-12 months worth of improvements.
 I would start with about 1 syringe per side.
 You might need more but that can be evaluated after about 3 weeks.
 See my video please.

 A: Lumps around eyes after Restylane are usually related to poor injection technique